-Here’s what it was like on a three-night Alaska cruise during the pandemic.
+It wasn’t by choice that I found myself on a three-night Alaska cruise during the pandemic.
+Heading south along Alaska’s Inside Passage on a cruise in September wasn’t a joy ride.
 And why in the world would I do it?

-Why I Decided to Cruise from Alaska During a Pandemic
+Why I Cruised from Alaska During a Pandemic

-A little background information would be helpful to understand why anyone in their right mind would cruise in North America during a pandemic.
+A little background information would be helpful to understand why anyone in their right mind would hop on a cruise ship during a pandemic.

 Things don’t always work out as planned, especially during a pandemic.
 Without a job, I relied mainly on unemployment to get by for as long as possible.
-I would be able to complete a little over a full year in Sitka.
-But then I needed to make a decision.
+My stay in this town on the Pacific Ocean would last a little over a full year.
+But I needed to make a decision.

 Cruising Alaska’s Inside Passage Aboard an Alaska Ferry